Constitution of Student Government Association

 To be a candidate, a student

-1. must have a cumulative grade point average of 2.5 or better;
+1. must have a cumulative grade point average of 2.75 or better;

-Article VIII: Transition and Inauguration
+Article IX: Transition and Inauguration

 Transitions

-As soon as possible within the week after the election, outgoing officers shall meet individually and in person with their counterparts among the new officers to provide adequate orientation and an orderly transition.
+Within the week after the election, outgoing officers shall meet individually and in person with their counterparts among the new officers to provide adequate orientation and an orderly transition.
 In the case of appointed officers, this process will occur within one week of formal appointment.
 Each incoming officer shall also meet individually with the SGA Advisor.

 Each outgoing Executive Board Member must write a detailed final report that will serve as an orientation memorandum for the incoming officer.
 This final report should explain the operating procedures, systems, and unfinished business that the incoming officer will need to understand in order to carry on the business of SGA.
+A template for the final report will be provided by the Leadership Programs Director/Coordinator of the Student Leadership and Involvement Center or his/her designee.

-Formal powers and duties of each newly elected and appointed officer shall be formally assumed on the first day of Summer Session I academic term.
+Formal powers and duties of each newly elected and appointed officer shall be formally assumed on the first day of Summer Session academic term.

 Inauguration

-During the third week of the Fall Semester of each academic year, the newly elected and appointed officers shall be welcomed to office in an appropriate inauguration ceremony, to which appropriate College faculty and administrative officials shall be invited.
+No later than the third week of the Fall Semester of each academic year, the newly elected and appointed officers shall be welcomed to office in an appropriate inauguration ceremony, to which appropriate College faculty and administrative officials shall be invited.
 This ceremony shall be open to the entire College community.

 Upon taking office, each elected or appointed officer shall take an oath or affirm his/her commitment to the office by repeating the following: